ishaankor/personal-MCP-server/README.md

 # Ishaan Koradia - Personal MCP Server

-A Model Context Protocol (MCP) server that provides information about me -- Ishaan Koradia, an aspiring AI/ML Engineer and undergraduate student at UC San Diego.
+A remote Model Context Protocol (MCP) server that provides information about me via StreamableHTTP -- Ishaan Koradia, an aspiring AI/ML Engineer and undergraduate student at UC San Diego.

 ## About